Traumatic Foraminal Narrowing

 Boundaries (Origin and Insertion)

-• Origin (Superior Boundary): The inferior vertebral notch of the top vertebra forms the roof of the foramen.
+• Origin (Superior Boundary): The inferior vertebral notch of the top forms the roof of the foramen.

 • Insertion (Inferior Boundary): The superior vertebral notch of the lower vertebra forms the floor of the foramen.